Asherpayn/Album_artwork_downloader/README.md

 you will see the
 Client ID: A unique identifier for your app
 Client Secret: A secret key used to authenticate your app with the Spotify API.

-Every time you launch the app you will need to provide these details so i would recommend saving them somewhere on your computer.